Wen Jiabao: Bo Xilai incident

-Wen Jiabao is one of the main critics of Bo Xilai, then Party Secretary of Chongqing and a leading figure of the conservative faction within the communist party.
-Bo Xilai opposed many of Wen Jiabao's policies when he was Minister of Commerce in the Wen Jiabao Government.
-It was believed that Wen Jiabao and Vice Premier Wu Yi both had a bad relationship with Bo Xilai, and both Wen and Wu successfully blocked Bo Xilai from becoming Vice Premier in 2008.
-After Wang Lijun incident in February 2012, Wen Jiabao became one of the leading figures in the attempt to remove Bo Xilai, and he openly criticized local authority in Chongqing under the leadership of Bo Xilai during a press conference after 2012 National People's Congress on 14 March 2012.
+Wen is one of the main critics of Bo Xilai, then Party Secretary of Chongqing and a leading figure of the conservative faction within the communist party.
+Bo Xilai opposed many of Wen's policies when he was Minister of Commerce in the Wen Government.
+It was believed that Wen and Vice Premier Wu Yi both had a bad relationship with Bo Xilai, and both Wen and Wu successfully blocked Bo Xilai from becoming Vice Premier in 2008.
+After Wang Lijun incident in February 2012, Wen became one of the leading figures in the attempt to remove Bo Xilai, and he openly criticized local authority in Chongqing under the leadership of Bo Xilai during a press conference after 2012 National People's Congress on 14 March 2012.
 The day after the press conference, Bo Xilai was removed from his position in Chongqing and placed under house arrest.
 Eventually Bo Xilai was expelled from the party in September 2012 and sentenced to life imprisonment in September 2013.